CameleoGrey/greyjack-solver-python/README.md

 ```
 pip install greyjack
 ```
+- Clone data for examples from this [repo](https://github.com/CameleoGrey/greyjack-data-for-examples)

-- Explore examples.
+- Explore, try examples.
 Docs and guides will be later.
 GreyJack is very intuitively understandable solver (even Rust version).
-- Simply solve your tasks simply.
+- Use examples as reference for solving your tasks.

 # Install GreyJack Solver from source